Boords Logo

 Cartoon animation

-As a cartoon animator, motion graphics designers bring 2D drawings to life with 2D animation.
-So if you fancy working on your favorite cartoons as part of a motion designing team, this could be the job for you.
+As a cartoon animator, a motion graphics designer brings 2D drawings to life with 2D animation.
+So if you fancy working on your favorite cartoons as part of a motion graphics design team, this could be the job for you.

 Advertising

-Full-time advertising motion designers use the movements of objects and colors to sell a product.
+A full-time advertising motion designer uses the movements of objects and colors to sell a product.
 Like getting a neon green shampoo bottle to jump on a trampoline, for example.
 Who knew 3D animation could be so fun?

 Logo animation